lake-wg/ra/draft-ietf-lake-ra.md

 EDHOC Responder plays the role of the RATS Relying Party (RP).
 The Attester and the Relying Party communicate by transporting messages within EDHOC's External Authorization Data (EAD) fields.
 An external entity, out of scope of this specification, plays the role of the RATS Verifier (V).
-The EAD items specific to the background-check model are defined in {{ead-bg}}.
+The EAD items specific to the background-check model are defined in {{bg}}.

 The Attester starts the attestation by sending an Attestation proposal in EDHOC message_1.
 The Relying Party generates EAD_2 with the received evidence type and nonce from the Verifier, and sends it to the Attester.